House of Nanking

 Cash only: No cards accepted.
 Bring cash.

 Reservations: None.
-Lines form before opening and last through dinner.
-Budget extra time.
+Lines form before opening and persist through dinner.

 Hours: Mon-Fri 11am-9pm, Sat-Sun noon-9pm

 Getting there: The 30 and 45 buses stop on Stockton, one block west.
-The 8 Bayshore stops at Columbus and Kearny, right out front.
+The 8 Bayshore stops at Columbus and Kearny, in front.
 Montgomery BART is about a 10-minute walk south.
-Street parking is difficult in this part of town.
+Street parking is difficult.

 Explore Nearby